GreatBam/Python_Dos2Unix_Converter/README.md

 ## Usage

+> After tests, it's maybe better to run that script from WSL instead of Windows terminal.

 Run the python script where you'll need it, it will ask you for the folder to convert path.

 After entering the path, the script will apply changes to all subfiles.